Mon – Fri

-Our dog daycare is located in Kamppi, Kalevankatu in the city centre of Helsinki.
+Our cage free and modern dog daycare is located at Kamppi, Kalevankatu in the city centre of Helsinki.
 It is spacious, homelike and cosy.
 Dogs are off leash playing with each other, socializing and sleeping, they go out for a walk or dog park in pack all together !

 Our dog daycare

 We accept about 16-20 dogs daily – all sizes and breeds.
 The staff is on the spot all the time looking after the dogs, they are never left alone.

 Dogs are divided into several groups based on the dog’s playstyle and preferences.
 We go out on a couple of occasions, more often if needed.